Lexzach/hlmv-transparent/README.md

-Version 1.2
+Version 1.3

 # HLMV Transparent
-This program takes a white background and black background from HLMV and makes a perfect transparent image without jagged edges or white edges.
+This is a program specifically designed for the Team Fortress 2 Wiki.
+It allows perfect transparent images to be easily and automatically created at the push of a button.

 # Dependencies:

 - Python 3.8.6 `www.python.org/downloads/release/python-386/`
 - OpenCV `pip install opencv-python`
 - Pillow `pip install pillow`
-- Glob `pip install glob3`
 - Pyautogui `pip install PyAutoGUI`
 - Keyboard `pip install keyboard`

+Alternatively, you can run the command `pip install -r requirements.txt` to automatically install the dependencies.

 # How to use in manual mode:

 1. Take two screenshots in HLMV, one with the white background color and the other with the black background color.
-[THESE SCREENSHOTS MUST BE THE EXACT SAME SIZE, I WOULD RECOMMEND USING WINDOWED SCREENSHOT MODE]
+Use window capture, as these screenshots **must** be the same size.

 2. Name the screenshot with the white background as `w0.png` and the black background `b0.png`.
 If you want to do multiple images at the same time, continue to name the images as mentioned above, but change the number from 0 to 1 then to 2, and so on.
 As an example, if I wanted to do 2 white images and 2 black images, I would do the following: